-If anything goes wrong on the SQL database server, the error log is the first place where we start to find information about the issue.
-Error messages, warnings, critical status, database recover information, auditing information, user-generated messages etc could be found here.
-Since from the last restart or log recycled of ErrorLog to the current time, all error messages stored here.
+If something goes wrong on the SQL database server, the error log is the first place we look for information.
+Here you can find error messages, warnings, critical status, database recovery information, auditing information, user-generated messages, and so on.
+Since the last restart or log recycling of ErrorLog to the present time, all error messages have been saved here.

 Maximum number of error log files

 By default, only six archive ErrorLog files along with the current file named ERRORLOG generated in a SQL Server.
 Ref. https://learn.microsoft.com